How To Start Sprinting – And Why We Should All Sprint Sometimes

 #2: 200 Meter Accelerations

-Accelerations can be a great sprint training workout to improve speed.
+Accelerations can be an excellent sprint training workout to improve speed.

 As the name describes, an acceleration involves starting at a relatively fast speed and progressively increasing your running speed until you are at your top speed by the end of the interval.